color3320/color3320/README.md

 Hi there! 👋 My name is Rohit 🙋🏽‍♂️
 </h1>
 <p align="center">
-      Currently, I am looking for internships/jobs in the field of Data Science.
+      Currently, I am currently working on finding internships/jobs in the field of Data Science.
 </p>

 - 🎓 I've completed my bachelors degree from the field of Electronics and Telecommunication.
-- 💻 I'm aspiring Data Analyst proficient at `python`,`sql` and passionate about technology and data analysis.
+- 💻 I'm aspiring Data Analyst proficient at `python`,`sql` and `Data Visualization` and I love to talk about Data Science.
-- 📚 I'm currently learning Machine Learning and how deploy ML models.
+- 📚 I'm currently learning Machine Learning and how it is used in data analysis.
+- 🎨 I'm experienced in developing interactive data visualization dashboards with insights, you can access the dashboard [here](https://www.novypro.com/profile_projects/rohitbarhate) Feel free to explore and let me know your feedback!

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">